thinkshout/thinkshout/_case_studies/splc.md

       Pantheon was selected to provide the core hosting platform due to its track record of stability and developer/workflow tools that enabled rapid development with minimal infrastructure distractions.
 Detailed load testing showed the site fully capable of handling traffic in excess of five times their historical peaks.

-      To further improve capacity and add an additional layer of security, the site sits behind CloudFlare’s extensive content distribution network (CDN) and web application firewall (WAF).
-The CloudFlare WAF enhances the security already provided by Pantheon by adding a variety of protections against attempts to hack or otherwise compromise the site.
-For the increasingly common Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks where attackers overwhelm a site with requests and make it unavailable for other visitors, CloudFlare again provides protection.
-By utilizing Pantheon and CloudFlare, the SPLC team can focus all of their energy on the important work they do rather than managing servers and other infrastructure.
+      To further improve capacity and add an additional layer of security, the site sits behind Fastly's extensive content distribution network (CDN).
+For the increasingly common Denial of Service (DoS) and Distributed Denial of Service (DDoS) attacks where attackers overwhelm a site with requests and make it unavailable for other visitors, Fastly again provides protection.
+By utilizing Pantheon and Fastly, the SPLC team can focus all of their energy on the important work they do rather than managing servers and other infrastructure.

   - section-title: "Results"